imjoseangel/k8s-gitops/README.md

 - [Kind](https://kind.sigs.k8s.io/) - A tool for running local Kubernetes clusters using Docker.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) - Command line tool for interacting with your Kubernetes cluster.
+- [Make](https://www.gnu.org/software/make/) - A tool to simplify the build and deployment process.

 ---